 - The struggles that come from high functioning anxiety may be lessened by decreasing stress and tension on the nervous system.

 As mentioned above, those that suffer from high functioning anxiety may appear to be successful in their day-to-day lives and activities.
-Because of this, it can be difficult to recognize or even codify the symptoms of high functioning anxiety.
+Because of this, it can be challenging to recognize or even codify the symptoms of high functioning anxiety.
 Yet some commonalities tend to exist among the symptoms — both those of the positive variety (indicating some measure of outward “success”) and the negative variety (indicating detrimental aspects).
 The criteria tend to fall along the following lines:

 “Positive” Characteristics of High Functioning Anxiety

 One of the more common aspects of high functioning anxiety seems to be a predilection toward organization and neatness.
 Attention to detail and scheduling often indicate success at school, work, and other responsibilities.
 High functioning anxiety can, in many cases, actually promote these characteristics.

 - High Personal Standards

 Do you or your child feel compelled to be perfect?
 Is this a blessing or curse in everyday life?
 Can it be turned on and off, or does it tend to adversely affect daily tasks?
-Those dealing with high functioning anxiety might find themselves faced with these or similar questions, because their anxiety may contribute to their success.
+Those dealing with high functioning anxiety might face these or similar questions, because their anxiety may contribute to their success.

-It can be something of a debate as to whether or not control would constitute a positive or negative characteristic, as it can be something of a double-edged sword (like high functioning anxiety itself) in terms of social interaction and mental health.
-For the sake of this discussion, let’s assume that being able to exhibit some measure of control over daily stressors can be a powerful reinforcer for those living with high functioning anxiety.
+It can be debated whether or not control would constitute a positive or negative characteristic, as it can be a double-edged sword (like high functioning anxiety itself) in terms of social interaction and mental health.
+For the sake of this discussion, let’s assume that exhibiting some measure of control over daily stressors can be a powerful reinforcer for those living with high functioning anxiety.

 “Negative” Characteristics of High Functioning Anxiety

-- The symptoms and signs related to the negative aspects of high functioning anxiety may be too many to fully explore here.
+- The symptoms and signs related to the negative aspects of high functioning anxiety may be too many to explore here fully.
 However, a non-comprehensive list is provided here: